AlbertLiDesign/ALG_MetaBalls3D/README.md

 7. Generate a mesh model from result points.

-## How metaballs work [10]
+## How metaballs work [5]

 Each metaball has a "sphere of influence".
-When you [merge](https://www.sidefx.com/docs/houdini/nodes/sop/merge.html) two metaballs and they extend into each other’s sphere of influence, they react in a way similar to drops of water: the surface tension works to form a smooth bridge between them.
+When you merge two metaballs and they extend into each other’s sphere of influence, they react in a way similar to drops of water: the surface tension works to form a smooth bridge between them.
 This is useful for making organic "blobby" shapes which meld into each other.

 Metaballs can be thought of as spherical force fields whose surface is an implicit function defined at any point where the density of the force field equals a certain threshold.
 Because the density of the force field can be increased by the proximity of other metaball force fields, metaballs have the unique property that they change their shape to adapt and fuse with surrounding metaballs.
 This makes them very effective for modeling organic surfaces.
 For example, below we have a metaball.
 The surface of the metaball exists whenever the density of the metaball’s field reaches a certain threshold: